 $25.00 per person, children under 12 are free.

 **RSVP required** to Paula Morgan, 360-760-4262, firstname.lastname@example.org,

-with no. of people and cars.
+with names of attendees, and number of cars.